UX Writing – Odds & Ends

 The dubizzle guy (brand character) is a fun dude who does not take himself too seriously.

 Quality score to help the user place a high-quality ad.

 Onboarding on Mobile

-I helped the copywriter on the CLM team design the right messages to use for their SMS and push notification campaigns.
+I worked with the CLM team to help them design the right messages for their mobile campaigns.

 Some of these were campaigns where they’d onboard the user via SMS or push notifications.